-Your network/claims administrator is the claims processor for the Out-of-Area Coverage, Minimum Coverage, PPO-Deductible and PPO-Copay Options.
+Your network/claims administrator is the claims processor for the PPO 750, PPO 1500, PPO 2500 and the Out-of-Area Options.
 Your network/claims administrator provides claim services; however, they do not insure the health benefits.
 Benefits for these medical options are self-funded, which means that all claims are paid from the Company's general assets.